FabricLabs/fabric/SECURITY.md

 ## P2P_RELAY mesh flood
 Inbound `P2P_RELAY` unwraps the inner AMP body for local handling, then forwards the **original outer envelope bit-identical** (never hop-re-wraps a new signed `P2P_RELAY`).
 Nested `P2P_RELAY` unwrap depth is capped (`PEER_MAX_RELAY_NEST_DEPTH` / `settings.peerScore.maxRelayNestDepth`).
 Prefer `P2P_FORWARD` for directed/onion paths ([docs/P2P_FORWARD.md](docs/P2P_FORWARD.md)).

+`P2P_RELAY` is **relay-as-is** for TCP peer pin checks (same class as `P2P_FORWARD`): the AMP author is the flood originator, not the immediate forwarder.
+Without that exemption, bit-identical flood would hard-ban honest neighbors on `signer-pin-mismatch`.
+When the outer AMP signer ≠ the TCP peer pin, unwrapped inners also use `relayedAsIs` so pin/integrity/nest failures do not cut that forwarder (direct senders who sign their own `P2P_RELAY` remain punishable).

 ## Logical first-writer-wins registration
 Exact wire duplicates are already dropped via the FIFO-capped wire-hash cache (`PEER_MAX_WIRE_HASH_CACHE`).
 Separately, **registration-style** frames also no-op when the *logical* payload was already claimed — including **re-signed** copies of the same body (different AMP signature → different wire hash).
 Types include: